Stephaniedroop/Collider/README.md

 - `set_params.R` - small script to set the different probabilities we want to manipulate for the model and experiment
 - `get_model_preds2.R` - get model predictions
 - `functions.R` - static script of functions used to set up the worlds and run the CESM model
+- `modpred_processing1.R` - get the model predictions in a user-friendly format: Wrangles and renames variables, splits out node values 0 and 1, saves .rdata for each value of stability parameter s

 Processing behavioural experiment data (see folder `Experiment' for the JS code of experiment):